Thomas Baird: Early life and naval career

 Baird was born in Canterbury, Kent on 17 May 1924.
-Educated at the Royal Naval College, Dartmouth, Baird joined the Royal Navy in 1941 during World War II.
+He was born into a military family, one of five children, but chose a naval career because he wanted to live " separate life" from that of his family.
+He enrolled in the Royal Naval College, Dartmouth in Devon at the age of 13.
+In 1941, he joined the Royal Navy.

+His first posting was as a midshipman on board HMS Trinidad as part of the Arctic Convoy.
+On 16 May 1942, the day before Baird's 18th birthday, the ship was attacked by German warplanes after leaving Murmansk, and was subsequently scuttled.
+Baird was evacutated to Iceland and then returned to Greenock.

 He became Captain of the destroyer HMS Glamorgan in 1971.
 He was appointed Captain of the Fleet in 1973, Chief of Staff, Naval Home Command in 1976 and Director-General of Naval Personnel Services in 1978.
 He went on to be Flag Officer, Scotland and Northern Ireland in 1979 before retiring in 1982.

-Baird was appointed a Knight Commander of the Order of the Bath (KCB) in the 1980 New Year Honours.
+Baird was appointed a Knight Commander of the Order of the Bath (KCB) in the 1980 Birthday Honours.

 In retirement he was made Chairman of the Executive Committee of the Erskine Hospital in Renfrewshire.
 He also became Deputy Lieutenant of Ayrshire and Arran.

 Personal life

 In 1953 he married Angela Florence Ann Paul; they have one son and one daughter.
 Lady Baird died on 14 May 2009.
+Baird now lives in Symington, South Ayrshire.
+As of June 2024, he has five grandchildren and many great-grandchildren.